cccntu/kaggleupload/README.md

   --dataname DATANAME   name for the dataset
   -d DIR_MODE, --dir_mode DIR_MODE
                         dir mode
-  --convert_to_csv      Whether or convert to csv.
+  --convert_to_csv      Whether to convert to csv.
+  -k, --keep_folder     Whether to keep the folder. (will be faster for folder with a lot of
+                        small files).
 ```

 ## copyright notice